Nationalization

 Nationalization may occur with or without financial compensation to the former owners.
 Nationalization is distinguished from property redistribution in that the government retains control of nationalized property.
 Some nationalizations take place when a government seizes property acquired illegally.
 For example, in 1945 the French government seized the car-maker Renault because its owners had collaborated with the 1940–1944 Nazi occupiers of France.
-In September 2021, Berliners voted to expropriate over 240,000 housing units, many of which were being held unoccupied as investment property.

-Economists can distinguish between nationalization and socialization, which refers to the process of restructuring the economic framework, organizational structure, and institutions of an economy on a socialist basis.
+Economists distinguish between nationalization and socialization, which refers to the process of restructuring the economic framework, organizational structure, and institutions of an economy on a socialist basis.
 By contrast, nationalization does not necessarily imply social ownership and the restructuring of the economic system.
-By itself, nationalization has nothing to do with socialism – historically, states have carried out nationalizations for various different purposes under a wide variety of different political systems and economic systems.
+Historically, states have carried out nationalizations for various different purposes under a wide variety of different political systems and economic systems.

 Political support

-Nationalization was one of the major mechanisms advocated by reformist socialists and social democrats for gradually transitioning to socialism.
+Nationalization was one of the major mechanisms advocated by democratic socialists and social democrats for gradually transitioning to socialism.
 In this context, the goals of nationalization were to dispossess large capitalists, redirect the profits of industry to the public purse, and establish some form of workers' self-management as a precursor to the establishment of a socialist economic system.

 Although sometimes undertaken as part of a strategy to build socialism, more commonly nationalization was also undertaken and used to protect and develop industries perceived as being vital to a nation's competitiveness (such as aerospace and shipbuilding), or to protect jobs in certain industries.

 Nationalization has had varying levels of support throughout history.
-In the United Kingdom after the Second World War, nationalization gained support by the Labour party and some social democratic parties throughout Western Europe.
-In the United States, nationalizing healthcare is often a topic of political disagreement and makes frequent appearances in debates between political candidates.
-A 2019 poll found that about half of residents support the measure, while half do not.
+After the Second World War, nationalization was supported by social democratic and democratic socialist parties in Western Europe, Australia, and New Zealand.
+In the United States, potentially nationalizing healthcare is often a topic of political disagreement and makes frequent appearances in debates between political candidates.
+A 2020 poll shows that a majority (63%) of Americans support a nationalized healthcare system.

 A re-nationalization occurs when state-owned assets are privatized and later nationalized again, often when a different political party or faction is in power.
 A re-nationalization process may also be called "reverse privatization".
 Nationalization has been used to refer to either direct state-ownership and management of an enterprise or to a government acquiring a large controlling share of a publicly listed corporation.

 According to research by Paasha Mahdavi, leaders who consider nationalization face a dilemma: "nationalize and reap immediate gains while risking future prosperity, or maintain private operations, thereby passing on revenue windfalls but securing long-term fiscal streams."
 He argues that leaders "nationalize extractive resources to extend the duration of their power" by using "this increased capital to secure political support."